masc-ucsc/docs/docs/pyrope/07-typesystem.md

 a.fun1(a=1,b=2)         // OK
-a.another(a=1,2)        // compile error, 'another' is not an imported function a._fun3(a=1,2)          // OK but not nice
+a.another(a=1,2)        // compile error, 'another' is not an imported function a._fun3(a=1,2)          // OK but not nice a.fun2.inside()         // compile error, `inside` is not in top scope
 ```

+All the functions at the top scope of a file are visible to the `import`
+statement, but it is a good etiquette not to import functions that start with
+underscore, but sometimes it is useful for debugging, and hence allowed.

 The import statement uses a shell like file globbing with an optional "project".